derhansen/DERHANSEN.AuthTest/README.md

         authenticationStrategy: alltokens
 ```

-**Please note, that this package is only for testing purposes and should not be used in production**
+**Please note, that this package is only for testing purposes and should not be used in production environments**